cudmore/homecage/swarm/readme.md

 	cd ~/homecage.git/homecage
 	git pull

-    # then run script to pull from commander homecage.git

     # in general, never push to github from this commander git server

 ## Then, from a pi in the videowall, synch with (pull from the) commander git repo